Julia Gibson

 Additional information

-The fee is to be paid on the day the session takes place.
-This is usually by bank payment.
-I accept cash if we are meeting in-person.
+The fee is usually paid by bank transfer but can be paid by cash if we are meeting in-person.

 When I work